Learn More: What You Need to Know About the Shingles Vaccine

 • Received varicella (chickenpox) vaccine

 * A shingles vaccine called zoster vaccine live (Zostavax) is no longer available for use in the United States.
 If you had Zostavax in the past, you should still get Shingrix.
-Talk to your healthcare provider to determine the best time to get Shingrix.
+Talk to your healthcare professional to determine the best time to get Shingrix.

 If you have had shingles in the past, Shingrix can help prevent you from getting it again.
 There is no specific length of time that you need to wait after the acute stage of shingles is over before you can get Shingrix.
 However, you should make sure the shingles rash has gone away before you get vaccinated.